-Play a Kahoot Game: Climate Change & Cities WEEK
+Play a Kahoot Game: Climate Change & Cities

-Focus: Climate Change and the Changing Seasons
+Focus: How Forests Fight Climate Change

-Begin by watching all four parts of For Everything There was a Season, either in class or prior in a blended learning model.
-For each video (also linked below), students should answer the questions outlined.
+Begin by watching our three-part "Power of Forests" series either in class or prior in a blended learning model.
+For each video linked below, students should answer the questions outlined.
 A Socratic seminar method can be used.
 Alternatively, teacher can lead a general class-wide discussion while watching, pausing when necessary.
+Once the videos are completed, our Power of Forests Kahoot! provides additional opportunities for learning and reflection.